Written by Natalie AsmussenUpdated on April 30, 2026

 In practice, this means that each minute you call internationally will subtract 5 minutes from your domestic calling allowance.
 This plan is also only available in Country Zone 1 and requires an additional, stand-alone Microsoft Teams subscription to work.

-Microsoft Teams Voice Licensing Hidden Costs:
+Does Microsoft Teams Voice Licensing Have Hidden Costs?

 While the Teams Voice licence cost may seem more than favourable, as we previously mentioned, each plan required and additional Microsoft Teams subscription for onboarded agent to work.
 These also come in multiple packages, including: